Rizzo’s slam among 5 Cubs homers, Chicago rips Bucs 17-8

 The Cubs returned from a 3-5 trip to open their final regular-season homestand.
 Following a weekend series with Pittsburgh, Cincinnati comes to Wrigley Field for three games before St. Louis visits for the final four.

-Contreras led off the third with his 23rd homer, to the batter’s eye.
+Contreras homered leading off the third.
 After the Cubs loaded the bases against Brault, Rizzo lined a 2-1 pitch to right for his fifth career slam and a 10-4 Chicago lead.

-The Pirates scored three unearned runs in the fifth, set up when catcher Contreras threw Adam Frazier’s tapper in front of the plate wide of first with two outs.

-The Cubs pulled away with seven runs in the fifth when nine batters in a row reached after two were out.
+The Pirates scored three unearned runs in the fifth.
+The Cubs pulled away with seven runs in the bottom of the inning when nine batters in a row reached after two were out.
 Jason Heyward’s pinch-hit double drove in three runs.

 FRUSTRATED AND UPTIGHT